PandasThumb/pandasthumb.github.io/_posts/2015/2015-03-29-fitness-surface.md

 <p>This immediately establishes that most of the searches in DEM's
-space of searches are much worse at finding the target _T_ than any search that has a GUC Bug and a fitness surface.
-In our case the average chance of success of one of their searches is only _p_, which is more than 3000 times lower than the average for a GUC Bug that looks at neighbors on a fitness surface once.
+  space of searches are much worse at finding the target <em>T</em> than any search that has a GUC Bug and a fitness surface.
+In our case the average chance of success of one of their searches is only <em>p</em>, which is more than 3000 times lower than the average for a GUC Bug that looks at neighbors on a fitness surface once.
 So a GUC Bug moving on a fitness surface must be far more successful than a random